 That is a bloody good thing.

 In terms of the national children's hospital, we are all disappointed and find the overrun unacceptable.
-The point that perhaps my learned colleague and friend does not agree with it is that we have entered into the realm of hysteria and populism.
+The point with which perhaps my learned colleague and friend does not agree is that we have entered into the realm of hysteria and populism.

 I did not.

-I do not refer to the Senator at all.
+I do not refer to you at all.